Practical AI and SaaS for Business

 What Microsoft 365 Copilot Costs

-For a 20-person team already on Microsoft 365, the add-on adds roughly $7,200 USD a year.
+For a 20-person team on the Business-tier promotional rate, the add-on adds roughly $4,320 USD a year; at the $30 Enterprise rate, it's roughly $7,200 USD a year.
 Pricing checked against Microsoft's published rates as of July 2026.

 Who It's Actually For